TabbyML/tabby/clients/vscode/README.md

 ## Get Started

-If you have installed the Tabby VSCode extension, you can follow the built-in walkthrough guides to get started.
-You can also reopen walkthrough page anytime by using command `Tabby: Getting Started`.
+Once you have installed the Tabby VSCode extension, you can easily get started by following the built-in walkthrough guides.
+You can access the walkthrough page at any time by using the command `Tabby: Getting Started`.

-1. Setup the Tabby server: you can get a Tabby Cloud hosted server [here](https://app.tabbyml.com), or build your self-hosted Tabby server following [this guide](https://tabby.tabbyml.com/docs/installation).
+1. **Setup the Tabby server**: You have two options to set up your Tabby server.
+You can either get a Tabby Cloud hosted server [here](https://app.tabbyml.com) or build your own self-hosted Tabby server following [this guide](https://tabby.tabbyml.com/docs/installation).
-2. Use the command `Tabby: Specify API Endpoint of Tabby` to connect the extension to your Tabby server.
-If you are using a Tabby Cloud server endpoint, please follow the popup messages to complete authorization.
+2. **Connect the extension to your Tabby server**: Use the command `Tabby: Specify API Endpoint of Tabby` to connect the extension to your Tabby server.
+If you are using a Tabby Cloud server endpoint, follow the instructions provided in the popup messages to complete the authorization process.

-Once setup is complete, Tabby will provide inline suggestions automatically, and you can accept suggestions by just pressing the Tab key.
-You can hover on the inline suggestion text to find more useful actions such as partially accepting by word or by line.
+Once the setup is complete, Tabby will automatically provide inline suggestions.
+You can accept the suggestions by simply pressing the `Tab` key.
+Hovering over the inline suggestion text will display additional useful actions, such as partially accepting suggestions by word or by line.

+If you prefer to trigger code completion manually, you can select the manual trigger option in the settings.
+After that, use the shortcut `Alt + \` to trigger code completion.
+To access the settings page, use the command `Tabby: Open Settings`.